ganrad/openai-api-router/README.md

 **Important Notes (Disclaimer):**
 - The API Gateway does not currently secure the exposed API's by means of security tokens or API keys.
 Hence it's usage should be limited to private virtual network deployments on Azure.
 That said, the gateway can be easily customized to support security tokens and/or private API keys and used to authenticate requests.

-The sections below describe the steps to configure and deploy the API Gateway on Azure.
+The Sections below describe the steps to configure and deploy the API Gateway on Azure.
 Although, there are multiple deployment options available on Azure, we will only describe the top two options recommended for production deployments.

 Deployment options recommended for *Usage Scenario 1*.
 - Containerize the API Gateway and deploy it on a standalone *Virtual Machine*